Before We Begin

 You have just finished making your first modifier set.
 For your convenience, modifiers will be listed at the bottom of each category.

-Important to note - Modifiers name and position are a global option.
+Important to note: Modifiers names and positions are a global option.
 This means they will reflect in the same order and position under every product that is using them.
-Should you need a particular modifier to feature in a different position compared to another product.
-Then it would be best to create a whole new modifier set.
+Should you need a particular modifier to feature in a different position compared to another product, it would be best to create a whole new modifier set.

 - How many items can the customer choose?

-- Required - Use this option if you want to ensure that a customer selects an option before proceeding.
+- Required.
+Use this option if you want to ensure a customer selects an option before proceeding.
 For example, size or how you want something cooked.

 Turn a Modifier Group On and Off

-When you have multiple modifier options, you can easily toggle between them by clicking on the switch tab provided.
-A 'greyed out' modifier name indicates that the modifier is turned off, whereas a black bolded name indicates that the modifier is turned on and ready to be displayed.
-Please remember to save.
+When you have multiple modifier options, you can easily toggle between them by clicking on the 'Switch' tab provided.
+A 'greyed out' modifier name indicates that the modifier is turned off, whereas a black bolded name indicates the modifier is turned on and ready to be displayed.
+Please remember to 'Save'.

 We have a latte that uses all of the existing Modifiers, as well as our regular coffees.
 We do not, however, sell an 'Extra Large' size for our latte.
 This is how we would approach it.

 - Next to the modifier name, click the edit icon.

 - From the pop-up, turn off the selected modifier by using the modifier switch next to its name